2015 European migrant crisis: Role of smugglers

-Because asylum seekers are usually required to be physically present in the EU country where they wish to request asylum, and there are few formal ways to allow them to reach Europe to do so, many paid smugglers for advice, logistical help and transportation through Europe, especially for sea crossings.
+Asylum seekers are usually required to be physically present in the EU country where they wish to request asylum.
+However, there are few formal ways to allow them to reach Europe for this purpose.
+For that reason, many asylum seekers paid smugglers for advice, logistical help and transportation through Europe, especially for sea crossings.
 Human traffickers charged $1,000 to $1,500 (€ – €) for the 25-minute boat ride from Bodrum, Turkey to Kos.
-An onward journey, not necessarily relying on smugglers, to Germany was estimated to cost €3,000 – €4,000 and €10,000 – €12,000 to Britain.
-Airplane tickets directly from Turkey to Germany or Britain would have been far cheaper and safer, but the EU requires airlines flying into the Schengen Area to check that passengers have a visa or are exempted from carrying one ("carriers' responsibility").
+An onward journey to Germany which would not necessarily involve smugglers was estimated to cost €3,000 – €4,000.
+A journey to Britain was estimated to cost €10,000 – €12,000.
+Airplane tickets directly from Turkey to Germany or Britain would have been far cheaper and safer, but the EU requires airlines flying into the Schengen Area to check that passengers have a visa or are exempted from carrying one (these rules are referred to as "carrier responsibility").
 This prevented would-be migrants without a visa from being allowed on aircraft, boats, or trains entering the Schengen Area, and caused them to resort to smugglers.
 Humanitarian visas are generally not given to refugees who want to apply for asylum.

 In September 2015, Europol estimated there were 30,000 suspected migrant smugglers operating in and around Europe.
 By the end of 2016, this number had increased to 55,000.
-63 percent of the smugglers were from Europe, 14 percent from the Middle East, 13 percent from Africa, nine percent from Asia (excluding the Middle East) and one percent from the Americas.
+63 per cent of the smugglers were from Europe, 14 per cent from the Middle East, 13 per cent from Africa, nine per cent from Asia (excluding the Middle East) and one per cent from the Americas.

 On several occasions, unscrupulous smugglers caused the deaths of the people they were transporting, particularly by using poorly-maintained and overfilled boats and refusing to provide life jackets.
 At least 3771 refugees and migrants drowned in the Mediterranean Sea in 2015.
 A single shipwreck near Lampedusa in April accounted for around 800 deaths.
 Apart from drownings, the deadliest incident occurred on 27 August 2015, when 71 people were found dead in an unventilated food truck near Vienna.
 Eleven of the smugglers responsible were later arrested and charged with murder and homicide in Hungary.
 The charges and trial took place in Hungary as authorities determined that the deaths had occurred there.

 The Mafia Capitale investigation revealed that the Italian Mafia profited from the migrant crisis and exploited refugees.